sunnivin/mkdocs-github-template/docs/episode/purpose.md

 ## Credit

-This episode was developed by NGI Code Academy.
+This episode was developed by

 - Creator(s): fill in name(s)
 - Contributor(s): fill in name(s)